-Prior to this, Althea completed a BSc in Psychology and MSc in Health Psychology at the University of Derby.
-She then moved to the Institute of Work, Health & Organisations, University of Nottingham to complete a PhD exploring children's understanding and experience of stress from 4- to 11-years of age.
+Dr Althea Valentine (Thea) completed a BSc in Psychology and MSc in Health Psychology at the University of Derby.
+She then moved to the Institute of Work, Health & Organisations, University of Nottingham to complete a PhD exploring young children's understanding and experience of stress, under the supervision of Dr Heather Buchanan.
+Prior to this, Thea worked as a Research Assistant on various projects looking at dental health and quality of life in children living with severe food allergies.
+Thea joined the University of Nottingham NIHR- Collaborations for Leadership in Applied Health Research and Care (CLAHRC-NDL) in January 2012 and has worked across several applied research projects within the University.

 Althea has taught on the MSc Health Psychology programme and the MSc/PGDip Psychology & Health programme